kujenga/website/content/blog/go-templates/index.md

 rendering layer, rather than trying to make rendering happen from within Go as well.
 I'll mention some alternatives near the end of the post.

-## Turning Go into WASM
+## Turning Go into Wasm

-As a first step, we put in place a package for the functionality we want to expose through WASM.
-I did this as a separate Go module within the same repository, under [exp/go-templates][ghExpTemplates].
-Within that file, we utilize the standard library (but experimental) [syscall/js][goSyscallJS] package to expose basic functionality that will compile a template and render it against the input data.
+As a first step, we setup a Go module for the functionality we want to expose through Wasm.
+I did this as a separate Go module within the same repository as the site itself, under [exp/go-templates][ghExpTemplates].
+Within that file, we utilize the standard library (but experimental) [syscall/js][goSyscallJS] package to expose basic functionality that will compile a template and render it with the input data.

-As the WASM support provided by Go is somewhat experimental and not all that well documented, I found this webpage [golangbot.com/webassembly-using-go/][golangbotWASM] to be a helpful guide, walking through the fundamental steps needed to get things working.
+As the Wasm support provided by Go is somewhat experimental and does not seem not all that well documented, I found this webpage [golangbot.com/webassembly-using-go/][golangbotWasm] to be a helpful guide, walking through the fundamental steps needed to get things working.

 In the below snippet we define a variable called `render` which is a function wrapped with the [`syscall/js.FuncOf`][goSyscallJSFuncOf] function.
-That variable is then set on the global context, making it available to the page that this code is loaded into.
+In the last line of the snippet, that variable is then set on the `global` object, making it available globally on the page that this code is loaded into.

-The function itself is relatively straightforward:
+The function itself is relatively straightforward, performing the following
+steps:
 1. Parse the template
 1. Decode input data
 1. Execute the template

-Error handling is a bit "fast and loose" here, I opted to keep things simple by returning a single string that will be rendered into the output in order to display error messages directly to the user.
+Error handling is a bit "fast and loose" here.
+I opted to keep things simple by returning a single string that will be rendered into the output in order to display error messages directly to the user.
 That could be split out for a more customized UI by returning a structured object for the result.